Beauty Queens: Band work

 Their first performance after Eurovision Song Contest was at the Budva Music Festival, in July 2007, where they came second with the song "Pet na jedan".
 Despite not winning, their song became a huge radio hit.
 In August, they took part in Ohrid Fest with the song "Protiv srca".
 They came second again, but their song became very popular in the Republic of Macedonia, reaching the top position on almost all Macedonian music charts.

 In March 2008, Beauty Queens took part in Beovizija 2008.
 In their semi-final they came first, but in the final they ended up third: Jelena Tomašević won.
 They competed with a song named "Zavet", which was somewhat reminiscent Marija Šerifović's "Molitva".
 Indeed, the song was written by Vladimir Gaić and Saša Milošević Mare, who had also written "Molitva".
 The song became very popular in Serbia.
 Beauty Queens were given the chance to represent Serbia at the Eurovision Second Chance competition.

 On June 1, 2008, Beauty Queens sang the song of Tajči "Hajde da ludujemo" (with this song, Tajci represented SFR Yugoslavia at Eurovision Song Contest 1990) at the Vrnjačka Banja Music Festival.
 They didn't compete, just sang the song during voting.

-Beauty Queens were hosts of the special show about Belgrade's night life.
-The show was made for Discovery Channel.
-The girls competed at 2008 Suncane skale Festival, with the song "Ti ili on".
+Beauty Queens were hosts of the special show about Belgrade's night life for Discovery Channel.
+The girls competed at the 2008 Sunčane skale Festival, with the song "Ti ili on".
 They won the third place.